onyx-platform/onyx-java/README.md

 #### **NOTE**

-There are parallel clojure namespaces and functions that provide affordances for clojure-based workflows. <br>
+There are parallel clojure namespaces and functions that provide affordances for clojure-based workflows;
 <br>
+i.e., Onyx-Java does not prohibit users from writing the system in Java while running tasks that are written in Clojure.
+<br><br>

 ## License